Exploring Swimming Pool Equipment Repair & Maintenance

 This is why it’s so important to pay attention to your swimming pool equipment, including your pool’s pump, heater, and filter, in order to keep your pool in the best shape possible for the entirety of its lifespan.
-Unfortunately, managing swimming pool equipment is no job for an amateur, and requires extensive knowledge and training to get the job done right.
+Unfortunately, managing swimming pool equipment requires extensive knowledge and training to ensure the job is done correctly, making it unsuitable for amateurs.
 With this in mind, you should turn to the swimming pool equipment maintenance professionals — like The Pool Butler — in order to ensure your pool’s equipment is cared for correctly.

-After all, only a professional will know a problem when he or she sees it, and will have the tools and knowledge necessary to fix the issue promptly and correctly.
-This will not only keep your pool in tip-top shape in the short-term but will avoid any on-going issues in the future.
+After all, only a professional will know a problem when he or she sees it and will have the tools and knowledge necessary to fix it promptly and correctly.
+This will not only keep your pool in tip-top shape in the short term but will avoid any ongoing issues in the future.

 Maintaining Your Swimming Pool Pump

 Unlike some of your swimming pool or spa equipment, your pool’s pump, for the most part, requires very little maintenance.
 This is due to the fact that most pumps are self-priming, meaning you don’t have to fill them with water before the start of the swimming season.

 With that said, your pool’s pump does contain interior parts, such as the strainer basket, which do require consistent cleaning in order to keep debris out.
 When you hire a swimming pool professional to maintain your equipment, he or she will be able to reach your pump’s basket and keep it clean on a regular basis to avoid any issues.